Bernard Parham, chess innovator, passes away

 What is the Matrix System?

 When listening to Parham explain the Matrix concepts, the ideas may seem bizarre to a chess purist.
 Some of the Matrix theories were that the queen was only worth six points and the bishops and rooks were equal due to movement on two geometric planes.
+This value assessment seems predicated on keeping the pieces on the board.
 The knight is eight points because it can command control in all directions, creating a diamond.
-This seems to be predicated on keeping the pieces on the board.

 While studying vector analysis and physics at Purdue University, long-time Indiana Master Bernard Parham discovered a relationship between these higher sciences and chess.
 In 1965, he developed his “Matrix” System, which is based on the understanding of geometric patterns and vectors on the 8X8 matrix.